VTXOs

 covenant tree covenant tree

-To conclude, what we call a VTXO is a set of transactions a user possesses, the validity of which cannot be revoked by anyone, that allow this user to create a certain UTXO on the blockchain.
+To conclude, what we call a VTXO is a set of transactions a user possesses, the validity of which cannot be revoked by anyone, that allow this user to create a certain UTXO on-chain as and when required.

 vtxo graphic vtxo graphic